jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 #### Notable information

-Valet uses the the 3rd, 4th, 5th and 6 file descriptors for various internal purposes.
-If you need to use file descriptors in your command, you should use the 7th, 8th or 9th file descriptors.
+Valet uses the the file descriptors 3 to 7 (in addition to stdout and stderr) for various internal purposes.
+If you need to use file descriptors in your command, you should use the 8+ file descriptors.

 #### Implementation tips